Thanksgiving Recipes, Stuffing and Hot Cocoa

 - 20 medium fresh sage leaves, stemmed and chopped

-- 1 1/2 lbs. loose pork breakfast sausage, broken into small pieces and browned off
+- One package of loose pork breakfast sausage, broken into small pieces and browned off

-- 1 cup low sodium chicken stock, boiled and cooled
+- A cup low sodium chicken stock, boiled and cooled

 - 1 lb. mozzarella cheese, cubed